 Posted on 1 July 2019

 Theatre Tax Relief is a valuable, and often under-used, tool for theatre production companies.
-Simon Littlejohns, Head of Tax at Birmingham accountants Friend Partnership provides an insight into how theatre tax relief works, and what production companies need to bear in mind to maximise the tax relief.
+David Gillies, Head of Tax at Birmingham accountants Friend Partnership, provides an insight into how theatre tax relief works, and what production companies need to bear in mind to maximise the tax relief.

 Could you tell us a bit about the tax reliefs available to companies engaged in the creative industries?